juhasev/sample-ninja-help/dynamic-profiling-page.md

 - less than 50,000 miles
 - more than 50,000 miles

-This feature let's you set condition on the questions (B) by clicking on the condition icon and then selecting question (A) from the menu and checking "yes" option.
-In this example you would also repeat condition for question (C).
+By clicked on the "C" -button you can set condition when to display question (B).
+Next select question (A) from the menu and then checking "yes" option.
+Next you would repeat the same operation for question (C).

 > The follow up questions are prioritized to display immediately after the parent questions.
 However, due to daily question limit this may not always be the case.
 For example questions A & B may be asked and then followed up by question C the next day.
 Therefore you should set identical priority for the follow up questions as for the parent question.

 ### Limitations
-- You can only use **Radio** -type questions in your conditions.
+- You can only target **Radio** -type questions in your conditions.
-- You cannot place conditions on questions that already contains conditions.
+- You cannot target question that already contain conditions.
 This prevents circular conditions from taking place.
-- If you turn off dynamic profiling for a question that is used in conditionally display other question, the condition on other questions will be removed (with warning)
+- If you turn off dynamic profiling for a question that is used in conditionally display other question -- Warning is produced and display with option to abort -- If you proceed the conditions on the other questions will be removed